kontent-ai/kontent-ai-migration-toolkit/README.md

 ### Option 1 - Use `ExportToolkit`

 1. Prepare the desired structure (content types, taxonomies...) in your Kontent.ai environment
-2. Install this library and write a custom `adapter` to download / fetch data from your system and convert it to appropriate formats defined by this library & your content model
+2. Write a custom `adapter` to download / fetch data from your system and convert it to appropriate formats defined by this library & your content model
 3. Use `ExportToolkit` with your `adapter` which creates files on File system
 4. Import the export files into a target environment using `ImportToolkit.importFromFilesAsync` in code or via `CLI` using the exported files